elreddy/Airflow-Dag-Collection/README.md

 # Apache Airflow ETL Pipelines

 A collection of modular **Apache Airflow DAGs** demonstrating different ETL (Extract, Transform, Load) workflows using a variety of Airflow operators.
-This repository is built to showcase my hands-on expertise in orchestration, automation, and data engineering best practices.

 ---